 Email the request form signed by all parties, an updated PSTP, any PSTP reviews, the person-centered plan, the most recent FBA and any other requested documentation to DHS.
 See instructions for how to request a secure email string in the Contact information section below.
 Service providers may also fax their forms to (651) 431-7612.

-Read the notification letter in detail.
 Most letters contain recommendations or suggestions on how to improve the care provided to the person served.
 The EPRC may also request a phone conference or in-person meeting.
-Failure to comply with the instructions and recommendations in the letter may result in the commissioner denying future extension requests.
+Failure to comply with the instructions and recommendations in the letter might result in the commissioner denying future extension requests.